entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/use-postman-with-oauth2.md

 To get a new token execute the `Generate a new token` section again.

 ## Troubleshooting
-For security reasons, the access token timeout should always be short to avoid security issues if someone stealth the token.
+For security reasons, the access token timeout should always be short to avoid security issues if someone steals the token.
-The refresh token aim to get a new token when the access token has expired.
+The refresh token can be used to acquire a new access token when the access token has expired.
 The process would be:
  1. Get the Access token (and the Refresh Token)
  2. Call the API
  3. Check if the token is still valid